Vic Clausen Youth Education Program

 One of the keys to Friends of the Columbia Gorge’s success over the years has been building public support for Gorge protection.
 While we have been successful with several generations over three decades, today’s children are less connected with nature than any previous generation.
 Educators have begun to identify this lack of experience in the out-of-doors as a real problem.
 Issues include a tendency toward a sedentary lifestyle, fear of the natural environment, and a lack of environmental literacy.
 As a result, this upcoming generation may be far less equipped to take on the complex environmental challenges handed down to them.
 This could have grave consequences for the Columbia Gorge.

 The goal of the program is to expose local youth to the wonders of the Columbia Gorge, its significance as a national treasure, and the story of its preservation through the Columbia River Gorge National Scenic Area Act.
-This three-day outdoor program can give each child useful outdoor skills and knowledge, as well as powerful memories which they may recall when considering the fate of Gorge protection as adults.
-The Vic Clausen Youth Education Program also strives to nurture the connection that Washougal students already have to the Gorge and builds on their sense of place to develop a land stewardship ethic.
+This two or three-day outdoor program strives to nurture the connection that Washougal students already have to the Gorge and builds on their sense of place to develop a land stewardship ethic.
+We hope this program provides powerful memories which the students may recall when considering the fate of Gorge protection as adults.

 Support the next generation's outdoor education!